albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 the great circle path.
 Also, near the poles and for longer distances the rhumb line is not usable.

-The magnetic declination to calculate the magnetic course will be taken from the global ``magdec.bgl`` file at the origin of the measurement.

 The magnetic declination of an airport or navaid will be used if the measurement starts at a such a point.
 Additional information like ident and frequency will be added to the line in this case as well.
+Otherwise the calculated declination for the environment is used.

 See :ref:`magnetic-declination` for remarks on that topic.

 Note that the menu item is disabled if measurement lines are hidden on the map (menu ``View`` -> ``User Features``).
 The menu item is suffixed